-All the hubaloo around Christmas and New Year celebrations can be so painful or irrelevant when we're grieving the death of a loved one, a loss of a relationship, a miscarriage or infertility, a job.
-It's so hard to imagine that people are joyous, and that life is moving along ? so quickly, while we are sad and time seems to be set on S L O W. We're marching to a different drummer alright, whether we want to or not.
+All the hubaloo around Christmas and New Year celebrations can be so painful or irrelevant when you're grieving the death of a loved one, a loss of a relationship, a miscarriage or infertility, a job.
+It's so hard to imagine that people are joyous, and that life is moving along--so quickly, while you are sad and time seems to be set on S L O W. You're marching to a different drummer alright, whether you want to or not.

 Another way of looking at differing styles of grief, and removing the stereotypes of gender roles, has been presented beautifully by Kenneth Doka and Terry Martin in their book Men Don't Cry, Women Do: Transcending Gender Stereotypes in Grief (1999).
 They introduce the concepts of "intuitive griever" and "instrumental griever," and the "blended" style of grieving:

 For the intuitive griever, the following characteristics are predominant: